 The Herbert P. Schoen Endowed Scholarship Fund

 This is a full-tuition scholarship for a student’s final two years at the University of Hartford.
-Students must have completed at least 30 credits at the University and have a minimum GPA of 3.0.
-Students must be majoring in one of the following fields: sociology, politics, criminal justice, psychology, foreign languages, communication, history, or English.
+Students must be matriculated in the College of Arts and Sciences, must have completed at least 30 credits at the University and have a minimum GPA of 3.0.
+Students also must be majoring in one of the following fields: sociology, politics, criminal justice, psychology, foreign languages, communication, history, or English.
 It is expected that the student's interests will be similar to those of Mr. Schoen—community and public service.

 Application forms may be obtained from the Dean’s Office, College of Arts and Sciences.
 Application consists of biographical data, a brief essay by the student, a list of community and extracurricular activities, and two letters of recommendation.
 Please contact the Dean's Office on the application deadline (spring semester).

 An award of $5,000 for a college sophomore or junior who shows outstanding commitment to improving or preserving the environment and has potential to make a significant future contribution in his or her chosen field.
 Student applicants who are Native American or natives of Alaska should demonstrate a commitment to health care or tribal public policy.
 For information visit www.udall.gov.
 Finalists must be nominated by the University.
 Deadline for application is early February (check website).

 Dr. Katharine Owens, Department of Politics and Government

 Open to full-time African American students majoring in life or physical science.
 Students must have a minimum 3.3 GPA, be U.S. citizens or permanent residents, and be committed to work as an intern for two summers at a Merck research facility.

 The Barry M. Goldwater Scholarship